For lots of Disney World guests, planning where they’ll eat each day is part of the fun.

 There is nothing quite like the array and selection of Disney World snack options in the parks.

-Whatever your craving - be it sweet or salty or with a little added alcohol, you'll have a million (rough estimate) options to choose from.
+Whatever you’re craving – be it sweet or salty or with a little added alcohol, you’ll have a million (rough estimate) options to choose from.

 What is the best snack value?

 Staying onsite?
 Good news!
-At 180 days out you'll be able to book that day plus up to 10 additional days.
-The ability to book the 10 additional days is one of the perks of staying onsite).
+At 60 days out, you’ll be able to book that day plus up to 10 additional days.
+The ability to book the 10 additional days is one of the perks of staying onsite.

 How do they work?

 Your Advanced Dining Reservation works the same way as call ahead seating.
-This means it's not like a traditional reservation where you walk in and are seated almost immediately.
-In a lot of instances, you'll still have to wait.
-And at some places, you'll wait longer than others (we're looking at you, 'Ohana).
+This means it’s not like a traditional reservation where you walk in and are seated almost immediately.
+In most instances, you’ll still have to wait at least a little bit.
+And at some places, you’ll wait longer than others (we’re looking at you, ‘Ohana).

 Instead, your Advanced Dining Reservation (ADR) puts you on the list and guarantees you a seat.
 Depending on how fast or slow the tables are turning over that day will determine how long your wait is.
-Disney does a good job, however, of timing things out so usually the wait is around 15-20 minutes.
+Disney does a good job, however, of timing things out, so *usually* your wait is around 15-20 minutes.

-Do I need them to dine at Disney World?
+Do I need reservations to dine at Disney World?

 The short answer is yes.
 If you want to dine at a Table Service restaurant at Disney World, you’ll need to have Advanced Dining reservations.
 Now, with that being said, you’ll always hear anecdotal stories from people that were able to “walk right up to Be Our Guest and get the best seat in the house.”

-These stories are not always based in fact AND they are not common.
-At all.
+These stories are not always based in fact.

 If you have your heart set on dining at a particular restaurant and want to have control over what time you eat and not be left with only a few options, please make those Advanced Dining Reservations and make them as soon as your plans are finalized.